LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 ##### Holding & Rationale

 - The court denied the motion to intervene.
-- The allegations of the proposed intervenors did not show any injury sufficient to establish standing to sue, which is a prerequisite for intervention as of right (and possibly also for permissive intervention).
+- The allegations of the proposed intervenors did not show any injury sufficient to establish standing to sue, which is a prerequisite for intervention.
 - The intervenors failed to establish that Sevier would not adequately represent their interests, as required for intervention as of right.
 - Courts have "wide latitude" in deciding whether to allow permissive intervention.
 - While the intervenors' claims shared questions of law and fact with Sevier's nearly-identical claims, they were facially baseless.